Business credit card balance transfers

 Four reasons your business might need a balance transfer credit card

 - Cash flow issues.
 If your business is struggling with liquidity, a balance transfer credit card can provide short-term relief by freeing up cash that would otherwise be spent on interest charges.
 This can help meet short-term or cyclical needs, until the business can create a sustainable positive cash flow.

 - Startup expenses.
 If your business is relatively new, it might not generate sufficient income to meet your capital expenses or bills.
-Putting those expenses on a balance transfer business credit card allows you to pay either 0% or low interest on those expenses for a promotional period.
+Moving any expenses you've already paid onto a business credit card that includes a balance transfer offer allows you to pay either 0% or low interest on those expenses for a promotional period.

 - Consolidate existing debts.
 If you struggle with several existing credit card interest repayments, you could transfer them all to a single account with a low or 0% interest, using a balance transfer offer.
 Not only will this make it easier to keep track of your debts, but it should allow you to repay your consolidated debt much faster than if the amounts owing are separated into different accounts that charge separate, higher interest rates.